emmayisun/emmayisun.github.io/_posts/2024-01-26-podcast-at-any-rate.md

 ---
 layout: post
-title: At Any Rate-the calm before the (policy) storm
+title: At Any Rate, JPM's FOMC and QRA Preview
 categories: Podcast
 tags: [test]
 article_excerpt: "Rates strategist Jay Barry and Chief US economist Mike Feroli discuss the outlook for policy in the week ahead, including expectations for the FOMC meeting, the Treasury’s quarterly refunding announcement, and the implications for US rates markets."